 - The customs clearance documentation is assembled by the assigned customs broker to the shipper.
 It will prove that any taxes or duties have been paid.
 Then, the goods are released for import or export.

 - The customs clearance process is the act of passing a shipment of goods through customs, the government agency responsible for overseeing the compliance of shipments with international trade laws.
 Customs officials oversee each incoming or outgoing shipment to make sure it is in line with the country’s regulations.
-It is then cleared for import or export, at anytime a shipment can be inspected.
+It is then cleared for import or export.
+However, at any time a shipment can be inspected.

 What is the Customs Clearance Process?

 Though the custom clearance meaning is straightforward, the process itself involves several steps and can be overwhelming at first glance.
+So how long does customs clearance take for imported goods?
+Understanding the timeline of import customs clearance is essential for businesses engaged in international trade.
 Let’s break it down to understand exactly what happens when a shipment arrives at customs.

 - Document inspection.
 A customs officer will review the paperwork for your shipment to signal an initiated customs clearance process.
 This can include a commercial invoice (CI) (stating the contact information for the shipper and receiver, export date, description of the cargo, and its value), a purchase order from a buyer, packing list, shipping bill, bill of lading (BOL) or air waybill, and certificate of origin (NAFTA or USMCA Certificates of Origin, for example).
 There may also be further documentation required by the buyer, financial institution or LC terms, or the importing country.
 Canada, for example, also requires a Canada Customs Invoice for incoming shipments.

 - Tax and duty calculation.
 Based on goods being shipped, the customs broker will ensure that the appropriate taxes and duties are prepaid or collected for the type of goods in your shipment, their declared value, and the customs laws of the importing country.
-Customs officers are responsible to verify and track whether these charges have already been paid.
+Customs officers are responsible for verifying and tracking whether these charges have already been paid.